-Soak 1 cup of almonds overnight (or 6-8 hours) in a container with a lid.
+Soak 1 1/2 cups of raw almonds overnight (or 6-8 hours) in a container with a lid.
 Add enough water to cover the almonds.
 Drain the soaked almonds and rinse well.

 Place nut milk bag into a large pitcher or jug.
 I secure mine with an elastic band.
 Pour blended mixture into nut milk bag.
 If you don’t have a nut milk bag, you can use regular old cheesecloth.
 Secure a piece over the opening of a jug or a bowl.
 Make sure it’s on tight as the nut pulp might cause the cheesecloth to fall in and that would just be annoying.